-Different chemical processes were implemented following a modular operator splitting approach to solve the advection, diffusion, emission, dry and wet deposition, and chemistry processes.
-In order to maintain consistency with the meteorological solver, the chemical species are advected and mixed at the corresponding time step of the meteorological tracers following the principles described in Janjic an Gall (2012) and references therein.
+Different chemical processes were implemented following a modular operator splitting approach to solve the advection, diffusion, emission, dry and wet deposition and chemistry processes.
+In order to maintain consistency with the meteorological solver, the chemical species are advected and mixed at the corresponding time step of the meteorological tracers following the principles described in (Janjic and Gall, 2012a) and references therein.
 The advection scheme is Eulerian, positive definite and monotone, maintaining a consistent mass conservation of the chemical species within the domain of study.
 Lateral diffusion is formulated following the Smagorinsky non-linear approach, while vertical diffusion is based on the Mellor-Yamada-Janjic level 2.5 turbulence closure scheme.

 The convective mixing, however, is treated differently for aerosols and gases.
-The scheme implemented for aerosols is described in detail in Pérez et al. (2011) and follows a relaxation approach similar to the Betts-Miller-Janjic convective parameterization of the NMMB.
-On the other hand, the convective mixing of gases is solved following the sub-grid cloud scheme of Byun and Ching (1999) and Foley et al. (2010) as described in Badia et al. (2017).
+The scheme implemented for aerosols is described in detail in (Pérez et al., 2011) and follows a relaxation approach similar to the Betts-Miller-Janjic convective parameterisation of the NMMB.
+On the other hand, the convective mixing of gases is solved following the sub-grid cloud scheme of (Foley et al., 2010) as described in (Badia et al., 2017).